Go to content

 Benediction 16:25-27

-Romans has long been the mainstay of Christian theology and should be also for Messianic Jews (Hebrew Christians).
+Romans has long been the mainstay of Christian theology and should be also for Messianic or Christian Jews.
 Most of its technical terms, such as justification, imputation, adoption, and sanctification, are drawn from the vocabulary of this epistle, and the structure of its argument provides the backbone of Christian thought.
 Its logical method is obvious.
-First, the theme is announced: ". . . the gospel ... is the power of God unto salvation to every one that believeth" (1:16).
+First, the theme is announced: "the gospel is the power of God unto salvation to every one that believes" (1:16).
 The need for that power is shown by the fall of the world, Jew and Gentile alike, so that "there is none righteous, no not one" (3:10).
 If, then, all are helpless and condemned, relief must come from without by providing for them both a legal and a personal righteousness.
 This is found in Messiah Yeshua (Jesus), "whom God set forth to be & propitiation, through faith, in his blood, to show his righteousness because of the pausing over of the sins done aforetime" (3:25).
 Since the sinner cannot earn his salvation, this righteousness must be accepted by faith.
 Individually and racially man is restored to his right position before God through the grace manifested in Yeshua.

 Chapters 6 through 8 deal with the personal problems that rise out of the new spiritual relationships.
 "Shall we continue in sin, that grace may abound?"
 (6:1).
 "Shall we sin, because we are not under law, bur under grace?"
 (6:15).
 "Is the law sin?"
 (7:7).
 "Who shall deliver me out of the body of this death?"
 (7:24).
 All these questions are answered by the description of the personal life in the Spirit given in chapter 8.